 Lorries prevented from crossing into Afghanistan in apparent retaliation for recent deadly cross-border Nato raid.

-Suspected Taliban fighters in southwestern Pakistan have set fire to nearly 30 tankers carrying fuel for Nato troops in Afghanistan in the sixth such strike in just over a week, officials said.
+Saturday’s announcement came just hours after nearly 30 tankers carrying fuel for Nato troops in Afghanistan were torched in southwestern Pakistan – the sixth such attack in over a week.

-At least 20 armed men launched the attack on the tankers, which were parked at a roadside restaurant near the town of Sibi on Saturday.
+At least 20 armed men launched the attack on the tankers, which were parked at a roadside restaurant near the town of Sibi, officials said.

 “The attackers first fired shots and then fired small rockets at the tankers.
 Twenty-eight to 29 tankers caught fire,” Naeem Sherwani, a government official, said.